AUTHOR Doris Welsh

 Following are Ecoventura’s tips on how to make the most of a snorkeling adventure in the Galapagos.

 Find a mask that fits.
 When pressed to the face it should stick (better yet, bring a mask and snorkel from home, but do use the fins on board the ship (these are bulky items and take up too much room in a suitcase).

-Always snorkel with a buddy and stay within eye distance and ear shot of the group and Zodiac.
+Always snorkel with a buddy and stay within eye distance and earshot of the group and Zodiac.
 Life vests are available and recommended for some swimmers.

 Consider July to October for optimum snorkeling.
-Water temperatures are warmer December to May, however the marine mammals (dolphins and whales) as well as sea lions and sharks are more active when temperatures are cooler July to October.
+Water temperatures are warmer December to May, however, the marine mammals (dolphins and whales) as well as sea lions and sharks are more active when temperatures are cooler July to October.
 Welsh points out that, snorkeling, especially in deep water, will still provide a “dive like” experience.”

 To reserve a cabin or private charter, please call toll-free 1.800.633.7972, or e-mail firstname.lastname@example.org.
-To access current rates, schedules and itineraries log on to http://www.ecoventura.com/.
+To access current rates, schedules and itineraries log on to https://www.ecoventura.com/.